Frequently Asked Questions

 How is Ultragrain made?

 It all starts with a specially selected variety of white wheat with a sweeter, milder taste and lighter color than traditional red wheat.
-It is milled with an all-natural, patented method that retains whole grain nutrients such as fiber, B vitamins, minerals, and phytonutrients, while creating the fine granulation and texture of white flour.
+It is milled with a patented method that retains whole grain nutrients such as fiber, B vitamins, minerals, and phytonutrients, while creating the fine granulation and texture of white flour.
 Together, the wheat and the milling method create Ultragrain.

 In traditional wheat flour that has been milled to refined white flour, the bran and germ that are sifted out contain a majority of the grain's dietary fiber and many of the nutrients.
 The Ultragrain milling method maintains the bran and germ while uniquely being able to create a whole wheat flour with the same texture as white flour.Back to Top